kingparra/guitar-scale-guru/DEVELOPMENT_PROCESS.md

 ## 1. Core Philosophy

+### Implement and Save
+All changes described in a commit message or pull request description must be fully implemented and saved in the corresponding code diff.
+Descriptions must be a factual report of the work completed, not a plan for work to be done.

 ### "Tidy First?" - Kent Beck

 We subscribe to the "Tidy First?" methodology.
 Before adding new functionality or fixing a bug, we first ask if the existing code can be made cleaner.
 This could involve renaming a variable, extracting a function, or improving a comment.
 A small tidying session makes the subsequent change easier and safer to implement.
 We always strive to leave the code cleaner than we found it.